luigifreda/pyslam/README.md

 The semantic mapping pipeline can be enabled by setting the parameter `kDoSemanticMapping=True` in `config_parameters.py`.
 The best way of configuring the semantic mapping module used is to modify it in `semantic_mapping_configs.py`.

 Different semantic mapping methods are available (see [here](./docs/semantics.md) for furthere details).
 Currently, we support semantic mapping using **dense semantic segmentation**.
-  - `DEEPLABV3`: torchvision, pre-trained on COCO/VOC
+  - `DEEPLABV3`: from `torchvision`, pre-trained on COCO/VOC.
-  - `SEGFORMER`: transformers, pre-trained on Cityscapes or ADE20k
+  - `SEGFORMER`: from `transformers`, pre-trained on Cityscapes or ADE20k.
-  - `CLIP`: from f3rm repo for open-vocabulary
+  - `CLIP`: from `f3rm` package for open-vocabulary support.

 **Semantic features** are assigned to **keypoints** on the image and fused into map points.
 The semantic features can be:
 - *Labels*: categorical labels as numbers.
 - *Probability vectors*: probability vectors for each class.
 - *Feature vectors*: feature vectors obtained from an encoder.
 This is generally used for open vocabulary mapping.

-A simple test of the available segmentation models: `test/semantics/test_semantic_segmentation.py`.
+The simplest way to test the available segmentation models is to run: `test/semantics/test_semantic_segmentation.py`.

 ---